You’ve made a wise move by checking your credit score. Only now, you’re at a loss as to how to go about repairing your bad credit rating.

 When your debt is passed from the original credit provider to a debt collection agency it is marked on your credit report.

 County Court Judgements (CCJs) only happen after a long process of a company attempting to collect money from you.
-If you’re ever issued with a CCJ you’ll need to repay it within one month, or it will remain on your credit report for six years.
+If you’re ever issued with a CCJ you’ll need to repay it within one month, or it will remain on your credit report for six years, another cause for a bad credit rating.

 - Identity theft